 28 Fev What is a co-living

-The Danish term bofællesskab (living community) was introduced to North America as cohousing by two American architects, Kathryn McCamant and Charles Durrett, who visited several cohousing communities and wrote a book about it.
+The Danish term bofællesskab (living community) was later introduced to North America as cohousing by two American architects, Kathryn McCamant and Charles Durrett, who visited several cohousing communities and wrote a book about it.
 The first community in the United States to be designed, constructed and occupied specifically for cohousing was Muir Commons in Davis, California.